Alexander Asberry

 A Republican, he ran for a seat in the legislature in 1884 but lost.
 He was elected in 1888 to the Texas House of Representatives.
 He was a delegate to the Republican National Convention in 1888 and 1892.
 He ran again for the legislature in 1892, but was defeated.
 He again ran for the legislature in 1896, and was narrowly defeated in a contested election.
 He also served as a deacon in his church.
 He died about 1903.

+He and 51 other African Americans who served in Texas during and after the Reconstruction era are memorialized on a monument dedicated in 2010.